 Preparation and content of environmental impact assessment reports

-1. States Parties shall be responsible for the preparation of an environmental impact assessment report for any such assessment undertaken pursuant to this Part.
+1. States Parties shall ensure the preparation of an environmental impact assessment report for any such assessment undertaken pursuant to this Part.

-2. Where an environmental impact assessment is required in accordance with this Part, the environmental impact assessment report [shall] [may] include [as a minimum, the following information]:
+2. Where an environmental impact assessment is required in accordance with this Part, the environmental impact assessment report [shall] include [as a minimum, the following information]: